noamross/gams-in-r-course/slides/chapter2_08.md

 ![](https://github.com/noamross/gams-in-r-course/blob/master/images/gamcheck2-1.png?raw=true)

 Notes: Now, here is the output of our final model, with larger k values.
 See that the Q-Q plot no longer curves, the histogram is bell shaped, and the comparison of response vs. fitted values clusters around a 1-to-1 line.
 These all indicate a much better model fit.

----

-# Let's check some models

-Notes: Now let's see how well some of the other models fit.